jeanjai/support_asana_intergration/README.md

 #### OnSubmit: (When someone fills out the form)
   - Sends confirmation email to rep
   - If the task is wishlist, it'll create a task in the wishlist project in asana
-  - If the task is a technical issue, it'll create a task in the CB rep ticket project in asana
+  - If the task is a technical issue, it'll create a task in the rep project in asana

 #### OnChange: (When a ticket is created or moved in the proper Asana project)
-  - Figure out if the ticket was created directly in CB tickets or if it was moved from CB reps
+  - Figure out if the ticket was created directly in the proper asana project or if it was moved from rep project
   - If request is high priority, send slack notification

 #### OnReport: (When report should be sent)